Monday, October 26, 2009

 ANSWER:

-To date there is no any variant of Spirulina which grows on fresh water or on neutral pH, all strains need the high pH and I think the high pH is not suitable for your aquaponics setup.
+To date there is no any variant of Spirulina which grows in fresh water or in neutral pH, all strains need the high pH and I think the high pH is not suitable for your aquaponics setup.
 You should grow the Spirulina in different tank (with correct chemistry, lighting, etc. for Spirulina growth) and then after harvesting, you can add it as a feed in the form of powder/ granules.
 Moreover, if you are looking for a fresh water nutritious algae then you can try the chlorella or nannochloropsis etc. green algae.

 As well, there is not any significant variation in the marine and fresh water Spirulina strain.